 Make new meals from previous ones

-- Soups, stews, or stir-fries: These meals are ideal for using leftovers.
-Create a base with broth or a sauce, or by sautéing onion or garlic, then add any leftovers you have, such as whole grains, veggies, and meat.
-A small amount of meat is perfect to add flavor and substance, but be sure to cut it into small pieces so it goes further.
+Soups, stews, or stir-fries: Create a base with broth or a sauce, or by sautéing onion or garlic, then add any leftovers you have.
+A small amount of meat is perfect to add flavor and substance.
 You can also be very creative with herbs and spices to create unique flavors.
-With any recipe, make sure you reheat all leftovers thoroughly.

-- Everything burritos: Most leftovers make very tasty burritos.
-Simply put everything into a tortilla shell (try to get whole grain) with a little low-fat cheese and enjoy.
-For example, cut up leftover meat into small pieces, add a can of beans and any leftover grains and veggies.
+Everything burritos: Most leftovers make very tasty burritos.
+Simply put everything into a tortilla shell (try to get whole grain) with a little cheese or salsa and enjoy.

-- Experiment with combinations: You may be surprised how many foods with different flavors go well together.
+Experiment with combinations: You may be surprised how many foods with different flavors go well together.
 For example, try making a large green salad and adding cooked whole grains and veggies on the top, as well as pieces of meat from another meal.
-Add your favorite healthy dressing and you have a wonderful new dish.

-- Colorful meals: Using small amounts of contrasting colors can be pleasing on the eye.
-Add some bright green herbs or some yellow frozen corn to a dish of black beans or lentils, for example, and save some to sprinkle on top for a garnish.
-Use carrots, red tomatoes, or red and yellow peppers to brighten a green leafy salad.
+- Colorful meals: Contrasting colors can be pleasing on the eye.
+Add some bright green herbs or yellow corn to a dish of black beans or lentils, for example.
+Use carrots, red tomatoes, or red and yellow peppers to brighten a green salad.

-- Inviting table setting: There are many creative ways to set your table so that it is inviting and beautiful.
-Place a candle or some fresh flowers in the center of the table.
-Use a colorful tablecloth or place mats.
-Fold colorful napkins at each place setting.
+- Inviting table setting: Place a candle or some fresh flowers in the center of the table.
+Use a colorful tablecloth, place mats, or napkins.

 - Involve the kids: Invite children to set the table.
 Let them decorate it in their own unique way.

-Cutting out sugary junk food does not mean that you have to cut out all desserts.
-We all enjoy sweet treats, so it is important to know how to include scrumptious, healthy, and affordable desserts in your menu.
-Instead of expensive, processed desserts packed with sugar, such as cakes, cookies, pastries, and muffins, try ending a meal with delicious fresh fruit or by making your own healthier and more affordable desserts.
+Cutting out sugary junk food doesn’t mean cutting out all desserts.
+Instead of expensive, processed desserts packed with sugar, such as cakes, cookies, and muffins, end a meal with:

-- Popsicles.
+Popsicles.
 Freeze your own 100% fruit juice popsicles.
-If you don't have a Popsicle tray you can use an ice-cube tray and freeze with small plastic spoons as handles.
+If you don't have a Popsicle tray, use an ice-cube tray with plastic spoons as handles.

-- Home baked items.
-Oatmeal cookies with rolled oats (whole grains) are a good example of a healthier, home baked dessert.
-Try reducing the amount of sugar any recipe calls for—many desserts taste just as good with less sugar.
+Home baked items.
+Oatmeal cookies with rolled oats are a good example of a healthier, home baked dessert.
+Try reducing the amount of sugar any recipe calls for—many desserts taste just as good.

-- Yogurt.
-Buy a large container of plain yogurt and make each serving unique by adding a little sweetener such as honey or seasonal fruit.
-You can even make your own frozen yogurt, too.
+Yogurt.
+Buy a large container of plain yogurt and make each serving unique by adding a seasonal fruit.

-- Frozen treats such as fruit, yogurt, and smoothies.
+Frozen treats.
 Try freezing grapes or berries or cutting bananas or peaches into pieces and then freezing.
-For an amazing dessert pour a little dark chocolate sauce over the frozen fruit.
+For an amazing dessert pour dark chocolate sauce over the fruit.

-- Chocolate.
+Chocolate.
 Many of us have chocolate cravings.
-Dark chocolate is actually quite high in anti-oxidants so enjoy the occasional square of dark chocolate (70% or higher is best) as a wonderful treat.
+Dark chocolate is actually quite high in antioxidants so enjoy the occasional square of dark chocolate (70% or higher is best).